Learn more about NextFab, our services, and the future of making.

 Limitations and benefits of 3D printing

 Since 3D printers have a diverse range of capabilities, material choices, and dimensions, it’s impossible to rely on them to produce a product that needs a high degree of quality control.
 Due to this, 3D printing designs that are optimal for crowdsourcing are ones that do not need precise dimensions to be functional.
 3D printing face shields fit into this category well.
-This is because, for instance, if a 3D printed headband for the plastic shield is incorrectly a few centimeters off, it does not prevent the clear, plastic face shield part from being attached to it.
+This is because, for instance, if a 3D-printed headband for the plastic shield is incorrectly a few centimeters off, it does not prevent the clear, plastic face shield part from being attached.